 Galaxy Note 8 Oreo Problems

-Galaxy Note 8 Oreo users are starting to complain about bugs and performance issues.
+Galaxy Note 8 Oreo users are complaining about a variety bugs and performance issues.
 Some of these problems are minor, but others have the potential to do more than just annoy you.

 @SamsungSupport ever since 8.0 oreo update on my galaxy note 8 AT&T, Bluetooth crashing and causing huge problems when hooked to my 16 Honda civic.
 Phone functionality issues